 5. Keep your incision clean and dry

-You’ll likely be given specific instructions for caring for your incision.
+You’ll likely be given specific instructions for caring for your incision after a c-section.
 Be sure to follow your doctor and nurses’ orders.
 If you’re like me, and have never had to care for an incision before, it will seem uncomfortable to touch and handle.
 But you’ll want to keep it clean and dry to avoid an infection.
 Oh, and with that said- loose clothing is your friend.

 6. Take it easy

 In the hospital and especially once you get home, don’t push yourself too hard.
 You’ll likely be given strict instructions- don’t carry anything heavier than the baby, no steps, etc. Do your best with that.
 In my home, the bathroom is on the second floor so I had no choice but to go up the stairs.
 I tried to spend the majority of my day upstairs and only take the stairs once or twice a day- and slowly.
 Don’t push too hard!
 Listen to your body.
 You will heal in time.

 Perhaps the most important piece of advice for a c-section recovery- get help, however you can.
 Having another set of hands and eyes will help you get through those earlier days.
 Let someone else run to the grocery store, switch the laundry, cook you dinner, and care for any older children you may have.
 Your biggest priorities the first weeks are to care for your newborn and take care of yourself.
 Everything else needs to temporarily take a back seat.